Placement Overview

 What are the arrangements for mentors/assessors?

-Students also work with registrants and the team Occupational therapist who also takes OT students.
+Students also work with the team occupational therapist who also takes OT students.

 What shift patterns are students allocated for learning?